Geisel School of Medicine Financial Aid Policy

 Determining Financial Need for Institutional Aid

 Financial need is defined as the difference between the Medical School's educational costs and the resources that are available from the student/spouse and his/her family to meet these expenses.
-The Geisel School of Medicine encourages financial aid applicants to complete the school’s application, the Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS PROFILE form in order to be considered for institutional need-based aid.
+The Geisel School of Medicine encourages financial aid applicants to complete the school’s application, the Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS PROFILE form, for first time applicants, in order to be considered for institutional need-based aid.
 Based on the information provided by these forms, as well as supporting documentation, such as student and parent income tax returns and verification, the Financial Aid Office can inform you of your eligibility for need-based aid.

 Financial Aid Packages